Jackdaw Coloeus monedula

 "

-Absent from much of the UK they are generally distributed at the northern end.
+Absent from much of the UK Hooded Crows are generally distributed up at the northern end.
 Locally here in Strathnairn Hoodies appear to have become more frequent in the past few years.
-That's all for the good as far as I'm concerned.
+That's all for the good as far as I'm concerned, I like corvids, and another one is always welcome in my books.

 dawn light